ledgetech/ledge/README.md

 ## Minimal configuration

-Assuming you have Redis running on `localhost:6379`, and your upstream is at `localhost:8080`.
+Assuming you have Redis running on `localhost:6379`, and your upstream is at `localhost:8080`, add the following to the `nginx.conf` file in your OpenResty installation.

 ```lua
 http {